CIS-566-Fall-2023/final-project/README.md

   <summary>Click Here to Open / Close Milestone 3</summary>

 ### Succulent, Cacti, and Pot Generators
 For Milestone 3, I created three different generators for building variations of succulents, cacti, and containers for the plants.
 As of the deadline, every generator is feature complete and I'm very happy with the overall look and user controls!
-Below are some images of compositions created using my generators.
+Using my generator, I created some different succulents and cacti and arranged them into the composition below.

   <p align = "center">
     <img src = "https://github.com/CIIINDYXUU/Procedural-Terrarium-Generator/assets/88256581/88391eb8-1058-458e-a6cf-fa024c5c295a">